JamieKook/Note-Taker/README.md

 When a delete call is routed, the id of the requested note is compared to the stored notes' ids.
 When a match is found, the notes data is removed from the list and the editted data is saved in a rewritten db.json file.

-### Code Testing
-Jest is used to ensure the functionality of the routing calls.

 ## Coding

 *  The provided code uses html, css, javascript, jquery, ajax, and bootstrap.